-- A near miss is an unplanned event during a weight handling operation that did not result in a definable accident but easily had the potential to do so. - A near miss report is used to learn from situations where an accident "almost" happened so that the real event can be averted.
+- A near miss is an unplanned event during a weight handling operation or maintenance that did not result in a definable accident but easily had the potential to do so. - A near miss report can be used to learn from lower level situations so that a more severe event can be averted.